RunqiLiu00/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

 ### Introduction
 Developed disaster response system using NLP and ML techniques to categorize messages and distribute them to relevant organizations for specialized aid.
 Analyzed pre-labeled disaster data and built a pipeline that returns classification results for new messages.
-Created Flask app for interactive message classification and disaster data visualization.Further details can be found in [this article](https://medium.com/@runqi/i-built-a-disaster-response-pipeline-and-how-did-i-build-it-7b77e6b91076) on medium.
+Created Flask app for interactive message classification and disaster data visualization.
+Further details can be found in [this article](https://medium.com/@runqi/i-built-a-disaster-response-pipeline-and-how-did-i-build-it-7b77e6b91076) on medium.

 ### File Description
 notebooks\